Skip to Main Content

 Some of the benefits of depositing your work in the Atrium include:

-• Your research publications will be free to read and easily discoverable for the benefit of society.
+• Your research publications will be free to read and easily discoverable.

-• Most subscription journals, as opposed to fully open access journals, allow authors to self-archive their accepted manuscript in a repository after an embargo period (usually 12 months) - this is cost free alternative for making your work open access and meeting funding agency requirements.
+• Most subscription journals allow authors to deposit their accepted manuscript in a repository after an embargo period (usually 12 months) - this is a cost-free alternative for making your work open access and meeting funding agency requirements.
 You can deposit your accepted manuscript as soon as the paper is published – it will automatically be made available after the embargo is lifted (if there is one).

 • Content in the Atrium is easily discoverable via major search engines including Google and Google Scholar.
 Content is described using metadata to enhance the ability of users to search for and discover materials.